nuodb/nuodb-cp-docs/content/docs/getting-started/installation.md

 ### Install Ingress Controller

-NuoDB supports [external access](https://github.com/nuodb/nuodb-helm-charts/blob/master/docs/HowToConnectExternally.md) to clients from outside Kubernetes clusters.
+NuoDB databases support [external access](https://github.com/nuodb/nuodb-helm-charts/blob/master/docs/HowToConnectExternally.md) from clients that are outside of Kubernetes cluster.
 The NuoDB Control Plane (CP) can be configured to allow external connections to the REST service to create domains and databases.
 It configures databases with external access also, providing connection details for each database.